Report an accessibility problem

 Additional Application Information

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.
-This program requires a TOEFL iBT score of at least 90.
+This program requires a TOEFL iBT® score of 4.5, or 90 (taken at a testing center) if taken before January 21, 2026.

 The writing sample may be an article, published or unpublished; a research paper; a seminar paper; or any other extended sample of expository skill.
 A minimum of 4,000 words is required.
 The document should not be password protected.